 EPO's task is to examine and grant so-called European patents, which through one application are then valid in all the member states designated.
 (However, a European patent is not automatically valid across the EU.
 Such an “EU patent”, or a community patent, has been proposed by the EU Commission but not yet implemented.)

 Within the EU, PRV contributes with expertise in legislative work at the Council of the European Union and the EU Commission.
-As an EU member state, Sweden is a partner in the Office for Harmonization in the Internal Market (OHIM) in Alicante.
-We are represented at several levels in OHIM through regular board meetings, as well as legal and technical joint working groups.
-A national expert from PRV has also been working at OHIM since 2006.
+As an EU member state, Sweden is a partner in the European Union Intellectual Property Office (EUIPO) in Alicante.
+We are represented at several levels in EUIPO through regular board meetings, as well as legal and technical joint working groups.
+A national expert from PRV has also been working at EUIPOsince 2006.

-Over twenty patent and trademark authorities participate in the project, as well as research and innovation organizations with extensive experience of intellectual property.
+Over thirty patent and trademark authorities participate in the project, as well as the business network Enterprise Europe Network and research and innovation organizations with extensive experience of intellectual property.

 There is a tradition of Nordic cooperation which among other things aims at harmonizing legislation regarding the protection of industrial property.